 Number Description 2.1† Agreement and Plan of Merger, dated as of April 28, 2011, by and among the Registrant, Bolt Acquisition Corporation and Constellation Energy Group, Inc. (incorporated by reference to Exhibit 2.1 of the Registrant's Current Report on Form 8-K filed on April 28, 2011).
 5.1 Form of opinion of Ballard Spahr LLP regarding legality of securities being registered.
-8.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP regarding certain U.S. federal income tax matters.
-8.2 Opinion of Kirkland & Ellis LLP regarding certain U.S. federal income tax matters.
+8.1 Form of opinion of Skadden, Arps, Slate, Meagher & Flom LLP regarding certain U.S. federal income tax matters.
+8.2 Form of opinion of Kirkland & Ellis LLP regarding certain U.S. federal income tax matters.
 23.1 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm for Exelon Corporation.
-23.2 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm for Constellation Energy Group, Inc. 23.3 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm for Constellation Energy Nuclear Group, LLC 23.4 Consent of Ballard Spahr LLP (to be included in Exhibit 5.1).
-23.5 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (to be included in Exhibit 8.1).
-23.6 Consent of Kirkland & Ellis LLP (to be included in Exhibit 8.2).
-24.1 Power of Attorney (included on the signature page hereto).
+23.2 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm for Constellation Energy Group, Inc. 23.3 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm for Constellation Energy Nuclear Group, LLC 23.4 Form of consent of Ballard Spahr LLP (included in Exhibit 5.1).
+23.5 Form of consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 8.1).
+23.6 Form of consent of Kirkland & Ellis LLP (included in Exhibit 8.2).
+24.1 Power of Attorney.
 99.1 Form of Proxy for Exelon Corporation.
 99.2 Form of Instruction Card for use by participants in the Constellation Energy Group, Inc. Employee Savings Plan, the Represented Employee Savings Plan for Nine Mile Point or the Employee Savings Plan for Constellation Energy Nuclear Group, LLC (the "Constellation Plans").
-99.3 Notice to participants in the Exelon Plans.
-99.4 Notice to participants in the Constellation Plans.
+99.3 Notice to participants in the Exelon Plans (included in Exhibit 99.1).
+99.4 Notice to participants in the Constellation Plans (included in Exhibit 99.2).
 99.5 Form of Proxy for Constellation Energy Group, Inc. 99.6 Consent of Barclays Capital Inc. 99.7 Consent of J.P.
 Morgan Securities LLC.
 99.8 Consent of Evercore Group L.L.C.
 99.9 Consent of Morgan Stanley & Co.
 LLC.
 99.10 Consent of Goldman, Sachs & Co.
 99.11 Consent of Mayo A. Shattuck III to be named a director of Exelon upon completion of the merger.
 99.12 Consent of Christopher M. Crane to be named a director of Exelon upon completion of the merger.

-[†] Schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K. A copy of any omitted schedule will be furnished supplementally to the Securities and Exchange Commission upon request.
+- † Schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K. A copy of any omitted schedule will be furnished supplementally to the Securities and Exchange Commission upon request.

-To be filed by amendment
+- To be filed by amendment

+- Previously filed.